The world is facing dark times, to say the least.

 - The Chosen One: The girl you rescue at the beginning is the final scion of the Mana Tribe, and becomes the Gemma of the Mana Tree when the original one dies.

-- Disc One Final Boss: The guy named "Dark Lord" sure sounds like the Big Bad, doesn't he?
+- Disc-One Final Boss: The guy named "Dark Lord" sure sounds like the Big Bad, doesn't he?
+After his defeat, Julius, who was previously said to be the Dark Lord's underling, becomes the hero's primary enemy.

 - Due to the Dead: Lester goes into mourning after you kill Davias, and stays in Jadd to play requiem for his sister.

-- Early Installment Weirdness: The nods to the Final Fantasy series, especially the chocobos.
+- Early Installment Weirdness: The game contains several nods to the Final Fantasy series, especially the Chocobos, due to being a spinoff of that series.
+Secret of Mana, the game's sequel, is when the series branched off.

-- Eleventh Hour Superpower: Xcalibur/The Mana Sword, given to you about four screens before your final showdown with Julius.
+- 11th-Hour Superpower: Excalibur/Xcalibur (the Mana Sword), given to you about four screens before your final showdown with Julius.

-- Fire, Ice, Lightning: Three of the four attacking magic are under these elements.
-The last one is Non-Elemental.
+- Fire, Ice, Lightning: Three of the four attacking spells are based on fire, lightning, and ice, not unlike in the mainline Final Fantasy games.
+The last attack spell is Non-Elemental instead.

 - Gameplay and Story Segregation: You can fling yourself across the screen and hit enemies anywhere on a straight line from you with a fully charged sword strike — but you still can't jump or squeeze your way past many obstacles.